hapax/hapax.github.io/assets/dice.md

 $$

 and hence $\beta_i = \gamma_i = \pi(2^{-1} - n^{-1})$, so the angles
 are uniform.
-Then constancy of $\Delta h_i$ implies $d_i$ are uniform, and we end up with a regular polygon with centre of mass at the geometric centroid!
+Then constancy of $\Delta h_i$ then implies the $d_i$ are uniform.
+So we end up with a regular polygon with centre of mass at the geometric centre!
 Taking the contrapositive, we learn that *asymmetric dice must be unfair*.
 They can always be dynamically loaded.